AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 \snippet "DOX_STRINGS.cpp"     DOX_STRINGS_PASSING

 \note
-   In consideration that the type traits can be defined for arbitrary 3rd-party string types, the implicit string construction is a very remarkable achievement of this approach!
+   In consideration that the type-traits can be defined for arbitrary 3rd-party string types, the implicit string construction is a very remarkable achievement of this approach!
    What is demonstrated in the sample above constitutes a tool to developers to unify different string types defined in different libraries.